-In case of the lowest score bracket: Backtrack to the penultimate score bracket.
+In case of the lowest score bracket: the pairing of the penultimate score bracket is undone.
 Try to find another pairing in the penultimate score bracket which will allow a pairing in the lowest score bracket.
-If in the penultimate score bracket P becomes zero (i.e. no pairing can be found which will allow a correct pairing for the lowest score bracket) then the two lowest score brackets are joined into a new lowest score bracket.
+If in the penultimate score bracket p becomes zero (i.e. no pairing can be found which will allow a correct pairing for the lowest score bracket) then the two lowest score brackets are joined into a new lowest score bracket.
 Because now another score bracket is the penultimate one C13 can be repeated until an acceptable pairing is obtained.